dioptra-io/iprs/_pages/home.md

       For unpublished snapshots (as indicated in the  <a class="iprs-hover-link" href="https://console.cloud.google.com/bigquery?project=mlab-collaboration&p=mlab-collaboration&d=sorbonne&t=iprs_index1&page=table" target="_blank" rel="noopener"><code>iprs_index1</code></a> table) or to request data in alternative formats, please  <a class="iprs-hover-link" href="mailto:iprs@dioptra.io">email</a> the IPRS team.
     </p>
     <p style="margin: 1em 0 0 0;">
-      IPRS data is made freely available to the public domain under the <a class="iprs-hover-link" href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank" rel="noopener">CC0 1.0 Universal</a> deed.
+      IPRS data is freely released to the public domain under the <a class="iprs-hover-link" href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank" rel="noopener">CC0 1.0 Universal</a> deed.
+      Kindly credit Sorbonne Université and M-Lab if you use the data.
     </p>
   </div>
 </div>